Brightspace/test-reporting-action/README.md

 ## Dependabot

-If you are using this action in a context where [`dependabot`] can be a possible actor then you must skip this actions step as `secrets` may not be available.
+If you are using this action in a context where [`dependabot`] can be a possible actor then you must skip this action's step as `secrets` may not be available.
-This would look something like this.
+This looks like the following:

 ```yml
 - name: Upload test report